OptiMaL-PSE-Lab/Imperial-ML4CE-Course/BatchBayesianOptimization/README.md

 - Your score for each assessed batch is simply: the highest evaluation value your algorithm has achieved up to that point.

 ### C. Update to Training Point/Iteration/Batch budget constraint
 - Instead of a maximum ceiling, we now impose a strict constant budget of 6 Training points, 15 iterations and 5 per batch constraint.
-The change is prompted by the change in marking criteria - see point A.
+The change is prompted by the change in marking criteria - see point A and B.

-### D. Students are expected to code your own BO optimisation algorithm.
+### D. Students are expected to code your own optimisation algorithm.
 - You are *not* allowed to use pre-built algorithms or external packages that directly evaluate or optimise the objective function and you must code a BO optimizer/algorithm.
-- The only instance where you are allowed scipy.optimize.minimize/other pre-built optimizers is for obtaining your hyperparameters via the log marginal likelihood.
+- The only instance where you are allowed scipy.optimize.minimize/other pre-built optimizers is for obtaining your hyperparameters.

 ---